DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 AppointmentForm.DateEditor | [AppointmentForm.DateEditorProps](#appointmentformdateeditorprops) | A component that renders a date-time editor.
 AppointmentForm.Label | [AppointmentForm.LabelProps](#appointmentformlabelprops) | A component that renders a text label.
 AppointmentForm.BooleanEditor | [AppointmentForm.BooleanEditorProps](#appointmentformbooleaneditorprops) | A component that renders a Boolean value editor.
-AppointmentForm.Select | [AppointmentForm.SelectProps](#appointmentformselectprops) | A component that renders a menu of options.
+AppointmentForm.Select | [AppointmentForm.SelectProps](#appointmentformselectprops) | A component that renders an options menu.
 AppointmentForm.RadioGroup | [AppointmentForm.RadioGroupProps](#appointmentformradiogroupprops) | A component that renders a radio group.
 AppointmentForm.WeeklyRecurrenceSelector | [AppointmentForm.WeeklyRecurrenceSelectorProps](#appointmentformweeklyrecurrenceselectorprops) | A component that renders a weekly recurrence selector.